-Lane and Mansfield Road Junction and the provision of appropriate mitigating measures; The preparation of a Master Plan, forming part of any planning application(s) setting the broad location of new development on the site, and the phasing of new development and the details of an appropriate landscaping scheme which seeks to retain and enhance boundary treatments, with particular emphasis on the southern boundary with the Blidworth Conservation Area.
-Phasing in all cases must be appropriate to the size of the development, reflect on site and infrastructure provision constraints and not be unviable for the developer to implement; The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; The investigation of the potential impact arising from the legacy of former coal mining activities within Blidworth and the implementation of any necessary mitigation measures; and This allocation is not located within the suggested SAC ZOI.
+The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; The investigation of the potential impact arising from the legacy of former coal mining activities within Blidworth and the implementation of any necessary mitigation measures; and The investigation of potential archaeology on the site and any necessary post-determination mitigation measures secured by condition on any planning consent. the suggested SAC ZOI.
 It is however located within the suggested Clumber Park SSSI ZOI which underpins part of the ppSPA and therefore recreational impacts are possible.
 The allocation is not located within 400m of a Habitats site and urbanisation impacts are therefore unlikely.
 Given the location and nature of the site (arable fields) on the edge of Blidworth, it is not considered to provide FLL.
-Blidworth - Housing Site 4 Policy Bl/Ho/4 De-allocate F Screen out Blidworth - Employment Site 1 Policy BI/E/1 Land on Blidworth Industrial Park has been allocated on the Policies Map for employment development.
+Blidworth - Housing Site 4 Policy BI/Ho/4 De-allocate F Screen out Blidworth - Employment Site 1 Policy BI/E/1 Land on Blidworth Industrial Park has been allocated on the Policies Map for employment development.
 The allocation is 0.33 hectare in size.
-Development Proposals will be assessed against the general policy requirements in the Amended Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations.
-1 Screen in.
+Development Proposals will be assessed against the general policy requirements in the Amended Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, Policy DM3 Developer Contributions and Planning Obligations and Policy DM5(b) Design regarding flood risk. ,I Screen in.
 There is potential for downstream in-combination water quality impacts upon the Humber Estuary Habitat site designations.

-Potential in-combination air quality impacts at the Birklands & Bilhaugh SAC and Sherwood Forest ppSPA.
+Dlidworth Doliny To promote the strongth of Pliglworth as a Principal Village and support its regeneration at least Centre.
+Potential incombination air quality impacts at the Birklands & Bilhaugh SAC and Sherwood Forest ppSPA.
 This allocation is for employment and there will therefore be no recreational effects.
 The allocation is not located within 400m of a Habitats site and urbanisation impacts are therefore unlikely.
 Given the location and nature of the site (developed sites) on the edge of Blidworth, it is not considered to provide FLL.
 Blidworth Local Centre Policy BI/LC/1 To promote the strength of Blidworth as a Principal Village and support its regeneration, a Local Centre has been defined on the Policies Map.
 Development of retail and other town centre uses within the Local Centre will be considered against the general policy requirements in the Amended Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 11 Retail and Town Centre Uses.
 F Screen out.
 This policy defines the Local Centre for Blidworth.
 It does not trigger any change or development.
-Development M 1anagement Policies Development within Settlements Central to Delivering the Spatial Strategy Policy DM1 Within the Urban Boundaries of the Sub-Regional Centre and Service Centres and the Village Envelopes of the Principal Villages, as defined on the Policies Map, proposals will be supported for housing, employment, community, retail, cultural, leisure and tourism development appropriate to the size and location of the settlement, its status in the settlement hierarchy and in accordance with the Amended Core Strategy and other relevant Development Plan Documents.
-F Screen out.
-This policy does not trigger development.
-Development on Allocated Sites Policy DM2 Within sites allocated in the Allocations & Development Management Development Plan Document (A&DM DPD), proposals will be supported for the intended use that comply with the relevant Core and Development Management Policies, the site specific issues set out in the A&DM DPD and make appropriate contributions to infrastructure provision in accordance with the Developer Contributions & Planning Obligations SPD.
-It is anticipated that allocated sites will be developed comprehensively with an accompanying site masterplan to reflect phasing and infrastructure provision.
-Where comprehensive development proposals cannot be prepared proposals should be developed to ensure that the sites do not prejudice the proper overall delivery of the whole allocation.
-Development proposals which prejudice proper overall delivery will be refused.
-In addition to national and local submission requirements, proposals on allocated sites should be accompanied by transport, flood risk and other appropriate assessments sufficient to address the site specific issues identified in the A&DM DPD.
-F Screen out.
-This policy sets out requirements for development on allocated sites, it does not trigger development.
+Development N Management Policies Development within Policy DM1 Within the Urban Boundaries of the Sub-Regional Centre and Service Centres and the Village Envelopes of the Principal Villages, as defined on the Policies Map, proposals will be supported for housing, F Screen out.